Toll Collector

 Hey, thanks for your great thread here.
 I really enjoyed reading all the questions and answers.
 I work in tolls in Ohio, and just advanced to full time from part time.
 It took me just about 11 years.
 Some days i love the job, others , well. :)

-Asked by Ohio toll guy about 10 years ago
+Asked by Ohio toll guy over 10 years ago

 Congratulations!
 Full-time work in this field is good if you can get it.
 Happy to hear that you've been able to work your way up to it!